OCram85/Blog/content/posts/pi-hole-as-docker-swarm-stack/index.md

 ## Intro

-Many of you already know [Pi-Hole](https://pi-hole.net/) as a trusted DNS firewall solution in your home labs.
-But what if your home lab should just provide containerized services? - I know, running Pi-Hole as a container isn't new.
+Many of you already know [Pi-hole](https://pi-hole.net/) as a trusted DNS firewall solution in your home labs.
+But what if your home lab should just provide containerized services? - I know, running Pi-hole as a container isn't new.
 In fact, the developer community already provides [official images](https://hub.docker.com/r/pihole/pihole).

-In this post I want to show you why you should run Pi-Hole (or even every container) in a docker swarm configuration as a defined stack.
+In this post I want to show you why you should run Pi-hole (or even every container) in a docker swarm configuration as a defined stack.

 So let's begin with some worts about the Docker Swarm Mode.